 If there’s one thing I’m quite the expert on, that’s alienating a large, engaged audience.

 I started my first blog back in April 2012.
-By November the same year I had over twenty-thousand readers.
-I was earning about $100 every single day, and my articles were read by close to a thousand people within the first 3–4 hours of posting new content.
+By November the same year, I had over twenty thousand readers.
+I was earning about $100 every single day, and my articles were read by close to a thousand people within the first 3–4 hours of an article being published.

 Somehow, in my quest to increase my numbers, both in terms of readers and income, I lost friends and alienated a lot of people.

 Here’s how you can do it as well in a couple easy to follow steps.

 1. Believe You’re Entitled to Be Wildly Successful Just Because You Have a Blog

 It was arrogant on my part to believe that I deserved a certain amount of money just because I was offering people content.

 Truth be told, as the blogging world becomes more saturated, most times content is worth less than nothing.